> Blog >

 There is no single best tool.
 The choice depends entirely on the user and the task.
 For business developers who need security and deep codebase context, GitHub Copilot Enterprise and Cody are top choices.
 For power users who want maximum productivity, AI-native IDEs like Cursor and WindSurf are leading the pack.
 For learners and educators, Replit, ChatGPT, and Claude are excellent starting points.

-Which vibe coding tools are best for building complete tech products?
+2. Which vibe coding tools are completely free?

 AI Application Platforms are specifically designed for this purpose.
 Tools like Lovable AI, Bolt, and Replit can generate full-stack applications from natural language prompts.
 It is important to understand their limitations, however.
 They often produce a 60-70% solution that still requires notable manual coding and refinement to become a scalable, production-ready application.

-What are the limitations of using AI for vibe coding?
+5. What are the limitations of vibe coding tools?

 Aditya Santhanam